ddnexus/pagy/docs/extras/overflow.md

 +++ :empty_page

+!!!success When Empty Pages are needed
-This is the default mode; it will paginate the actual requested page, which - being overflowing - is empty.
-It is useful with APIs, where the client expects an empty set of results in order to stop requesting further pages.
+Returns an empty page on an Overflow Exception.
+This is useful for APIs, where clients expect an empty page, in order to stop requesting more pages.
+This is the default mode.
+!!!

 ||| `Pagy` instance example:
 ```ruby